Developing next-generation RNAi therapies.

 An Undisclosed Rare Disease Involving the Liver

 We are developing a GalXC-based therapeutic, targeting a liver-expressed gene involved in a serious rare disease.
 For competitive reasons, we have not yet publicly disclosed the target gene or disease.
 We have selected this target gene and disease based on criteria that include having a strong therapeutic hypothesis, a readily-identifiable patient population, the availability of a potentially predictive biomarker, high unmet medical need, favorable competitive positioning and what we believe is a rapid projected path to approval.
 The disease is a genetic disorder, where mutations in the disease gene lead to the production of an abnormal protein.
 The protein causes progressive liver damage and fibrosis, in some cases leading to cirrhosis and liver failure, and we believe that silencing of the disease gene will prevent production of the abnormal protein and thereby slow or stop progression of the liver fibrosis.
 Greater than 100,000 people in the U.S. are believed to be homozygous (i.e. having identical pairs of genes for any given pair of hereditary characteristics) for the mutation that causes the liver disease, and at least 20% of those people, and potentially a significantly higher fraction, are believed to have liver-associated disease as a consequence.
-We plan to seek a risk-sharing collaborator for this program before we file an IND and/or CTA, which we expect to be prepared to file in the second quarter of 2018.
+We plan to seek a risk-sharing collaborator for this program before we file regulatory clearances to initiate a clinical trial, likely in the second half of 2018.
+For competitive reasons, the Company has not yet publicly disclosed the target gene or disease.

 Hypercholesterolemia (PCSK9-targeted therapy)